 Yoga - Stretch Yourself to a Healthy Pregnancy

-Your back hurts, you can't sleep and your emotions are all over the map.
+Your back hurts, you can't sleep, and your emotions are all over the map.
 Typical symptoms of pregnancy and something most women assume they have to live with.
 The end result, a healthy baby, makes the ordeal worthwhile.
 What if you discovered a treatment for many of the troubling symptoms of pregnancy?
 Sound too good to be true?
-Many women have found that practicing yoga reduces and even eliminates some of the most common issues related to pregnancy.
+Many women have found that practising yoga reduces and even eliminates some of the most common issues related to pregnancy.

 How does yoga help during pregnancy?

 Sara Holliday, MFT, CPT, who has fifteen years of experience coaching women in fitness and is certified as a prenatal yoga instructor, states that some of the benefits a woman can enjoy from yoga are an easier labour, a reduction in the amount of stress she feels in her lower back, a stronger body and emotional balance.
-Holliday also states that many women feel prenatal yoga helps to develop a bond between mum and baby.
+Holliday also states that many women feel that prenatal yoga helps to develop a bond between mum and baby.

 Many women complain of overwhelming fatigue during pregnancy, and that can make it difficult to motivate yourself for any sort of exercise plan.
 A gentle yoga practice can actually increase your energy level.
 If you are suffering from crushing fatigue, implementing a short prenatal yoga class can make a tremendous difference in your energy levels.

 Every physician feels differently about exercise during pregnancy.
 Some think that any exercise is perfectly fine while others are more conservative.
 If you were active before your pregnancy, then prenatal yoga is not likely to cause any concerns.
 If you were completely sedentary before your pregnancy, however, speak with your physician before beginning a yoga practice.